jj1bdx/writing-otp-modules/eefsfbay2017-slides/eefsf2017-rikitake.md

 ![inline](tweet-lhoguin-834869334174466048.png)

-^ I'm going to show you a couple of tweets from Loïc Hoguin, the author of Cowboy, telling tips on getting your patches or pull requests merged.
-The first one tells that sending a large patch abruptly without a thorough discussion beforehard will always be rejected.
+^ The first one tells that sending a large patch abruptly without a thorough discussion beforehard will always be rejected.

 ---